chrismytton/chrismytton.github.io/_posts/2018-10-14-distraction-free-new-tab.md

 Get the code [on GitHub](https://github.com/chrismytton/blanktab) and enjoy a less distracting web.

 [^1]: "Do you use a popular browser extension?
-How confident are you that the creator wouldn’t accept a $10k offer to hand it over only to have it then go rogue on you?" [@troyhunt on Twitter](https://twitter.com/troyhunt/status/1037457241840877568)
+How confident are you that the creator wouldn't accept a $10k offer to hand it over only to have it then go rogue on you?" [@troyhunt on Twitter](https://twitter.com/troyhunt/status/1037457241840877568)